Common questions about orthodontics

 Can I have a copy of my x-ray?

 Yes you can.
 There may be a nominal fee and we are always happy to pass a copy to your dentist.

 Can I have Invisalign?

 We treat many patients with Invisalign, so many in fact that we have Diamond Invisalign provider status.
 This industry-awarded recognition reflects our experience with these virtually invisible aligners.
-We can treat you with Invisalign too, assuming it is the correct course of treatment for you.
+We can treat you with Invisalign too, assuming it is the correct course of treatment.
 If you are not a suitable Invisalign patient we offer various other cosmetic and invisible braces so you can achieve the straight teeth you're after.

 Will it hurt having my brace fitted?